All Points Mobile Shredding Blog

 Secure Shredding Eliminates Risk of Theft

 Government agencies, hospitals and numerous other organizations understand the severity of improper disposal of documents that contain personal information.
 Most have set procedures for discarding outdated and unnecessary files and paperwork.
 But anyone who throws away or recycles papers needs to understand the risks associated with these items ending up in a landfill.
-Although the improper dumping in Georgia was mitigated, most times these types of events are not reported and confidential information sits in plain view—leaving you at risk for ID theft.
+Although the improper dumping in Georgia was mitigated, most times these types of events are not reported.
+Confidential information sits in plain view—leaving you at risk for ID theft.
 ID theft is dangerous, not just because someone can use your name and social security number to get credit, open a loan, etc. but also because they can gain access to your bank accounts, credit accounts and more.
 ID theft leads to financial loss and damage to your credit report.

 When Recycling is Not the Responsible Thing to Do

 While recycling seems like the responsible thing to do, in cases where documents contain your private information, even just your name and address, it’s not.
 Instead, get in touch with a certified shredding company in your area and set up a shredding.
 If you’re a business owner, regular shedding schedules can save you time and money.
 Mobile shredding trucks come to you and shred documents onsite.
 Residents and businesses can ensure that sensitive information is never compromised because documents are destroyed right in front of you.
 Once documents have been shredded, your shredding and destruction company will then bale them and recycle them responsibly.

 All Points Mobile Shredding has been serving residents and businesses in South Florida since 1994.
 We provide onsite shredding and destruction of documents, devices and products.

-Give us a call today or fill out this form to find out more.
+Give us a call today or fill out the form on this page to find out more.